GaraycoecheaGroup/MuFASA/README.md

 # StReSSMAn
-Short read sequencing Somatic Mutation Analysis and Filtering This pipeline will map short read sequencing reads to a publicly available reference genome.
+Short read sequencing Somatic Mutation Analysis and Filtering.
+This pipeline will map small sequencing reads to a publicly available reference genome with bwa-mem.
-After mapping, small somatic variants are called for experimental samples.
+After mapping, small somatic variants are called with Strelka and Mutect2.
+SNV's and INDELs are filtered on quality by several filters.

 # Installation Guide